Airbus A380: Further continuation of programme

 As Airbus expected to build 15 airliners in 2017 and 12 in 2018, Airbus Commercial Aircraft president Fabrice Brégier said that, without orders in 2017, production would be reduced to below one per month while remaining profitable per unit and allowing the programme to continue for 20 to 30 years.
 In its 2017 half-year report, Airbus adjusted 2019 deliveries to eight aircraft.
-In November 2017, its chief executive Tom Enders was confident Airbus would still produce A380s in 2027 with more sales to come, and further develop it to keep it competitive beyond 2030.
-Airbus was profitable at a rate of 15 per year and is trying to drive breakeven down further but will take losses at eight per year.
+In November 2017, its chief executive Tom Enders was confident Airbus would still produce A380s in 2027 with more sales to come, and would further develop it to keep it competitive beyond 2030.
+Airbus was profitable at a rate of 15 per year and was trying to drive breakeven down further but expected to take losses at eight per year.

-An order from Emirates for 36 A380s would have ensured production beyond 2020, but the airline wanted guarantees that production would be maintained for 10 years, until 2028: reducing output to six a year would help to bridge that period and would support second-hand values while other buyers are approached, but the programme would still be unprofitable.
+An order from Emirates for 36 A380s would have ensured production beyond 2020, but the airline wanted guarantees that production would be maintained for 10 years, until 2028: reducing output to six a year would help to bridge that period and would support second-hand values while other buyers were approached, but the programme would still be unprofitable.
 If it had failed to win the Emirates order, Airbus claimed that it was ready to phase out its production gradually as it fulfilled remaining orders until the early 2020s.
 In January 2018, Emirates confirmed the order for 36 A380s, but the deal was thrown back into question in October 2018 over a disagreement regarding engine fuel burn.

 To extend the programme, Airbus offered China a production role in early 2018.
-While state-owned Chinese airlines could order A380s, it would not help their low yield, as it lowers frequency; they do not need more volume as widebody aircraft are already used on domestic routes and using the A380 on its intended long-haul missions would free only a few airport slots.
+While state-owned Chinese airlines could order A380s, it would not help their low yield, as it lowered frequency; they did not need more volume as widebody aircraft were already used on domestic routes and using the A380 on its intended long-haul missions would free only a few airport slots.

 After achieving efficiencies to sustain production at a lower level, in 2017, Airbus delivered 15 A380s and was "very close" to production breakeven, expecting to make additional savings as production was being further reduced: it planned to deliver 12 in 2018, eight in 2019 and six per year from 2020 with "digestible" losses.
-As of February 2018, Enders was confident the A380 would gain additional orders from existing or new operators, and saw opportunities in Asia and particularly in China where it is "under-represented".
+As of February 2018, Enders was confident the A380 would gain additional orders from existing or new operators, and saw opportunities in Asia and particularly in China where it was "under-represented".

 In 2019, Lufthansa had retired 6 of its 14 A380s due to their unprofitability.
 Later that year, Qatar Airways announced a switch from the A380 to the Boeing 777X starting from 2024.